Right now, the Rainbow Warrior is in Australia and the Pacific

 Western Australia is where it all began for Greenpeace in Australia, as part of the successful campaign against Australia’s last commercial whaling station in Albany 45 years ago.
-Once upon a time, the greatest threat to the whales was whaling - now the greatest threat comes from fossil fuel companies like Woodside who are driving dangerous climate change.
+Now the greatest threat to whales comes from fossil fuel companies like Woodside who are blasting our ocean for gas and fuelling climate change.

 6.1 billion tonnes